Protesters rally for education reform for black students

-Hundreds filled the square at Liberty Pole for singing, dancing and a clear call for to improve education systems for black and brown students.
+Hundreds filled the area singing, dancing and a clear call for to improve education systems for black and brown students.
 The group rallying against racial injustice within the education system, especially for Rochester city school district students, like Sara Adams.

 “Just try to get everybody to fight and do whatever it takes to get equal education,” said Sarah Adams, an East High School 8th grader.